Totus tuus: Description

+Indulgence

+The 2004 Enchiridion Indulgentiarum (Indulgences Handbook) grants the indulgence for the prayer of Saint Louis-Marie Grignion de Montfort.

 Musical settings

 Dana's song "Totus Tuus", commemorating John Paul II's 1979 visit to Ireland, topped the Irish Singles Chart the following year; she sang it at papal masses in 1987 and at World Youth Day 1993.

 In 1987, Henryk Górecki composed a choral piece (Totus Tuus Op.
 60) to celebrate the Pope's third pilgrimage to his native Poland that summer.
 While the motet opens with the same words as the apostolic motto, the piece actually uses a poem by Maria Boguslawska for its text.